rmsk2/Hello_Foenix256_Jr/README.md

 ## Remarks about the source code

-The file `api.asm` contains the API definition of the Tiny Kernel.
+The file `api.asm` contains the API definition of the TinyCore Kernel.
 I took this [copy](https://github.com/paulscottrobson/superbasic/blob/main/source/common/api/api.asm) from the `superbasic` source code because that has to match the Kernel which is installed on my system.